deqyra/tccppwiki/src/resources/dev-envs/visual-studio-code-mingw.md

 4. **Install the Clang toolchain**

 Run `pacman -S mingw-w64-clang-x86_64-clang` to install the entire Clang toolchain.
-Press <kbd>Enter</kbd> when asked to confirm.
+Press [k:Enter:] when asked to confirm.
 You'll notice that a fair amount of stuff is getting installed.
 This is `pacman` working its magic to install not just Clang and its associated tools but also every other package required for them to properly function.